2023 Best Value Information Technology Schools in the Rocky Mountains Region

 Out-of-state tuition fees for undergraduate students at Colorado State are $31,470 per year.

-Regis University did quite well in this year’s ranking of the best value schools for information technology students.
-It came in at #10 on the list.
-Located in the large city of Denver, Regis U is a private not-for-profit school with a medium-sized student population.
+Regis University landed the #10 spot in the 2023 rankings for the best value information technology programs.
+Located in the city of Denver, Regis U is a private not-for-profit college with a moderately-sized student population.

 Read full report on Information Technology at Regis University

-Explore the best information technology colleges for a specific state in the Rocky Mountains region.
+Explore the best information technology schools for a specific state in the Rocky Mountains region.

 Information Technology is one of 10 different types of programs to choose from.